 The Health Insurance Marketplace, also called the exchange, opened in October, 2013.
-People are required to wait for annual open enrollment periods to apply for new healthcare coverage.
-December 15, 2016 was the last day to enroll in or change plans for benefits to become effective as soon as January 1, 2016.
-Open enrollment ended on January 31, 2017.
+In many states, people are required to wait for annual open enrollment periods to apply for new healthcare coverage.
+December 15, 2017 was the last day to enroll in or change plans for benefits to become effective on January 1, 2018.
 People who are uninsured or who buy their own, private health insurance can use the exchange to search for affordable healthcare plans, based on their income and other factors.
 People who are covered by an employer-sponsored plan can also search for coverage through the exchange, however, if you are eligible for coverage under an employer-sponsored plan, you most likely won't be eligible for a healthcare subsidy.
 Access the Health Insurance Marketplace at www.healthcare.gov or call 1-800-318-2596.This section helps you make smart decisions about health insurance to both safeguard your health and protect your finances.

 |Securities and Insurance Products:|